Source code for ae.files

 the function :func:`write_file_text` stores a string to a text file.

-the helper function :func:`file_transfer_progress` puts the amount of transferred bytes in a short and user readable
+the helper function :func:`file_transfer_progress` puts the number of transferred bytes in a short and user-readable

-format, to be displayed as progress string in a file transfer progress.
+format, to be displayed as progress string in a file transfer.

 :class:`RegisteredFile` and :class:`CachedFile` encapsulate and optionally cache the contents of a file within a file